VM Performance Chargeback

-- Scope: defines a virtual infrastructure level and its sub-components (hosts) to analyze in the report.
+- Infrastructure objects: defines a virtual infrastructure level and its sub-components (hosts) to analyze in the report.

 - Currency: defines a payment currency.

-- Charge for each: defines a time measurement unit for which prices are set.
+- Calculate costs for each: defines a time measurement unit for which prices are set.

-- RAM, GB price: defines a price for each consumed memory GB.
+- Memory cost, per GB: defines a cost for each consumed memory GB.

-- Storage, GB price: defines a price of each consumed storage GB.
+- Storage cost, per GB: defines a cost of each consumed storage GB.

-- Business hours from – to: defines time of a day for which historical performance data must be used to calculate the VM cost.
+- Business hours only: defines time of a day for which historical performance data must be used to calculate the VM cost.
 Data outside this interval will be excluded from the baseline used for data analysis.

 The report is intended for service providers that have flat fees on consumed virtual infrastructure resources.
-The report helps calculate the cost of resources that were utilized by each client or application owner for each hour, day or week, and bill the client or application owner accordingly.
+The report helps calculate the cost of resources that were utilized by each client or application owner for each hour, day or week, and bill the client or application owner according to allocated resources.

 IT departments can use this report to calculate the cost of provisioned VMs for application owners and business units, provided that the VM cost model in the organization is based on the amount of resources that a VM consumes.